rrousselGit/analyzer_buffer/README.md

-# Welcome to CodeBuffer!
+# Welcome to AnalyzerBuffer!

-**CodeBuffer** is a package designed for code-generator authors.
+**AnalyzerBuffer** is a package designed for code-generator authors.
 It helps solving common complex tasks, such as:

 - Gracefully supporting import prefixes (`import ... as prefix`)